 What if?
 What if we did a collection of short stories themed around the five senses?

 So we did.

-We wrote across continents, years and life-shifting situations in creating our stories and putting them together.
+We wrote our stories across continents, years and life-shifting situations.

 It’s impossible to say quite how much I look up to and admire my fellow antho authors.
 They contributed their writing talents, creative generosity, endless good humour and oceans of patience to make the anthology possible.

 A huge, extra shout-out to Maria in particular, who was the co-editor, co-copyeditor and chief proofreader of the manuscript, and chief push-project-uphill-er, who made the whole anthology actually come to life.
 The final book is a thing of beauty thanks primarily to her skilled eyes, her deft diplomacy and her indefatigable zest for words.